cfg-columbus18/team-12/README.md

       Requested Specialty of Mentee (ex.
 General, Housing, Finance, Friends)

 Output:
-      List of Mentees ranked from greatest to least in match
+      Set of Mentees ranked from greatest to least in match
 ```

 * Very easy extensions ready for implementation including a in app forum/chatting